 Upright Citizens Brigade Theatre

-The premiere home of off-beat, creative improvisational and sketch comedy in New York City presents more than 25 shows a week, with ticket prices always under $10 and reasonably priced drinks to keep the good cheer flowing.
+The premier home of offbeat, creative improvisational and sketch comedy in New York City presents more than 25 affordably priced (and occasionally free) shows a week.

 Alternative Comedy Spaces

 Some of the City’s best comedy shows take place at bars and performance spaces that are not exclusively comedy clubs.
-They’re usually pretty cheap, and often attract talent whose drawing power is way bigger than these cozy rooms.
+They’re usually pretty cheap, and often attract talent whose drawing power far exceeds the capacity of these cozy rooms.
 The Knitting Factory’s Sunday show, for example, regularly draws talent you've seen on television.

 Union Hall is a bar that leads a double life: upstairs, a large, lively bar holds two full bocce courts and lots of booth seating; downstairs, a live venue hosts comedy, live music and dance parties every night of the week.